 - 10 pounds flour = about 40 cups

-A bay leaf added to the flour container will help keep bugs and insects away, since bay leaves are a natural insect repellent.
+A bay leaf added to the flour container will help keep flour bugs and insects away, since bay leaves are a natural insect repellent.

 Keep in mind, flours are raw.
 And they are from milled grains or nuts that are grown in soil.
 So, there’s a risk of exposure to harmful bacteria and pathogens such as Salmonella and Escherichia coli (E. coli).